View Main Condition: Anemia

 With treatment, the outcome is likely to be good, but it does depend on the cause.

 A balanced diet should include enough iron.
-Red meat, liver, and egg yolks are high sources of iron.
-Flour, bread, and some cereals are fortified with iron.
-If advised by your provider, take iron supplements if you are not getting enough iron in your diet.
+Food sources of iron are listed above.
+If advised by your provider, take iron supplements.

 Elghetany MT, Banki K. Erythrocytic disorders.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 33.